 Although the medical term "dysphagia" is often regarded as a symptom or sign, it is sometimes used to describe a condition in its own right.
 There is a wide range of potential causes of dysphagia; if it only happens once or twice, there is probably no serious underlying problem, but, if it occurs regularly, it should be checked out by a doctor.

 Because there are many reasons why dysphagia can occur, treatment depends on the underlying cause.

-In this article, we will discuss the types of dysphagia, causes, symptoms, diagnosis, and potential treatments of dysphagia.
+In this article, we will discuss the various causes of dysphagia along with symptoms, diagnosis, and potential treatments.

 What is dysphagia?

 A typical "swallow" involves several different muscles and nerves; it is a surprisingly complex process.
 Dysphagia can be caused by a difficulty anywhere in the swallowing process.

 Oral dysphagia (high dysphagia) — the problem is in the mouth, sometimes caused by tongue weakness after a stroke, difficulty chewing food, or problems transporting food from the mouth.

 Pharyngeal dysphagia — the problem is in the throat.
 Issues in the throat are often caused by a neurological problem that affects the nerves (such as Parkinson's disease, stroke, or amyotrophic lateral sclerosis).

 Esophageal dysphagia (low dysphagia) — the problem is in the esophagus.
 This is usually because of a blockage or irritation.
 Often, a surgical procedure is required.

 It is worth noting that pain when swallowing (odynophagia) is different from dysphagia, but it is possible to have both at the same time.
 And, globus is the sensation of something being stuck in the throat.